dantechguy/p2project/dissertation/diss.typ

 // - Theories developed
 // - (after:) Major milestones

+// Any design strategies that looked ahead to the testing stage should be described in order to demonstrate a professional approach was taken

+# TODO: going through log to add to implementation.
+At line 64 atm.

+- Overall parts that I developed
+  - System architecture
+    - All functionality is separated into individual and independent modules.
+    - There is no dependence on library defined types (classes / interfaces).
+All interfaces are defined by structural typing through Function types.
+    - The developer themselves composes a game engine with only the functionality needed.
+    - No part of implementation is forced on developer, and all parts can be individually replaced with custom implementations.
+      - No pre-made assumptions on ticks, if any.
+      - Network protocol is completely customisable, from medium to serialisation format.
+    - Client-server communication pipeline is similar to IP stack in that each layer wraps the layer below, and communicates with the same layer on the other side.
+    - Environment state
+      - Immutable in principle, mutable in practise to make updates more efficient.
+        - Consider how to make immutable but with cheap updates, like OCaml: only nodes from root to changed node are newly generated.
+        - Important for future efficient dependency computation.
+      - Stores user's last inputs, which are updated when a user input event is received.
+      - Needs to store list of users, and keep track of if any are disconnected.
+Need to consider how and if we'll handle users connecting, disconnecting, and reconnecting.
+    - Early question was where was the system going to be driven from?
+Would the window call the Core to get the state when it was about to render a new frame?
+Would the Core push regular updates at ticks to the renderer?
+Would the core only update when it received an event?
+      - I decided on having the core only update on events, and implemented ticks as events.
+      - This stemmed from that the engine should be independent of screen refresh rate.
+This meant that the renderer would have to call the core when it wanted the state, rather than the core pushing state to the renderer.
+  - Client core module
+  - Server core module
+  - Wrapper modules between server and client
+    - Time sync module
+    - Tick generator
+      - Researched how ticks were generated in other Flutter game engines.
+They have a simple callback timer which calls the game.update function once per tick.
+It then sets a flag notifying that the window can be re-rendered.
+      - Flame tick implementation was expected but didn't fit into my engine's core's design.
+      - The Core module only reacted and performed computation when it received an event.
+      - Hard-coding a tick timer was the immediate option, but made more sense to have the ticks be an event instead.
+This fit into the existing design, and means the tick generation is completely customisable and not baked into the game engine.
+    - UI input event inserter
+    - Event serialiser
+  - Wrapper modules between Core and renderer
+    - Unstable runner
+    - Tickless approximator
+    - Smoother / interpolator
+  - Networking modules
+  - Rendering engine
+  - Game driver
+    - Stores some values as doubles, which don't always have determinstic results on all platforms.
+Would need to convert to a det' alternative.

 == Anticheat System Theory
 ?
 Have this be its own section?
 - Theoretical model improved upon.